roadsnail/Pi-ve/README.md

 The 'C' Button may be used to restore default Time Slots for the whole week and should be used with care.
 Existing time slot settings will be overwritten with new defaults!

+ * OVERRIDE Current CH/HW Relay State*

+In Timer mode, the state of CH and/or HW relays may be toggled by pressing the *CH OVERRIDE TIMER* and/or *HW OVERRIDE TIMER* button and will be active from the time it is pressed until completion of the current Time Slot.

+Pressing the relevant *Override Active* will turn the Override Active LED green and the override duration is shown beneath the LED indicator.
+The Start time being the time OVERRIDE was activated.
+The End time will be the current time slot End Time (either On or Off).

 ---
 ## Attributions